mmistakes/minimal-mistakes/_posts/2014-10-21-readability-post.md

 layout: post
 title: "Test Post Testing Readability with a Bunch of Text"
 excerpt: "Example for a ton of text to test readability."
-tags: [example post, github pages, readability]
+tags: [example post, github, readability]
 comments: true
 ---